ggroenendale/debian_server_autoinstall/README.md

 ### 3) Setup Ansible and other scripts on USB stick

-Ventoy creates a standard FAT32/ExFAT parition, we can add a foilkder for Ansible and our post-install scripts.
+Ventoy creates a standard FAT32/ExFAT parition, we can add a folder for Ansible and our post-install scripts.

 Create ansible folder on USB stick

 ```bash
 mkdir /mnt/ventoy/debian_install
 ```

-Copy the `preseed.cfg`, `postinstall.service`, `setup.sh`, and `playbook.yml` files to the debian_postinstall folder.
+Copy the `preseed.cfg`, `postinstall.service`, `setup.sh`, and `playbook.yml` files to the debian_install folder.

 ```bash
 cp preseed.cfg /mnt/ventoy/debian_install